-When the customer has non-covered medical expenses and the Then The deduction for unpaid expenses applies to services received up to 3 months prior to the month the application is submitted.
-See Example Expenses Incurred While an Application is Pending Proof of current payments must be received by the last day of the month after the payment is made.
+When the customer has non-covered medical expenses and the Then Application is pending The deduction for unpaid expenses applies to services received up to 3 months prior to the month the application is submitted.
+See Example Expenses Incurred While an Application is Pending ALTCS eligibility is ongoing Proof of current payments must be received by the last day of the month after the payment is made.
 There is no time limit on reporting unpaid non-covered medical expenses.